 The Decarbonization Education and Financing subprogram will engage local government staff to familiarize them with daily operations and the long-term maintenance and outlook of decarbonization equipment and educate staff about strategies for monetizing improvements to secure financing.
 The subprogram will document and provide information on incentives and funding for decarbonization technologies, seek additional non-ratepayer funding, and design and test effective incentive structures to promote widespread adoption of these technologies, which could potentially lead to the proposal of a new resource acquisition program serving the public sector.

+These subprograms are designed to expand the market for and the implementation of building decarbonization.
+To achieve these goals, the TDS program focuses on the following objectives:

+Enable local governments to access the information and existing resources they need to implement projects.

+Ensure local governments have the knowledge and support they need to develop and implement projects to improve the energy systems of their buildings.

+Improve the financial viability of advanced decarbonization technologies.

-Program Delivery and Customer Service
+Program Delivery and Customer Services

 Customers